HemakanthNatkunaraja/PID_controlerDesign_in_LTSPICE_Project/README.md

 The following results were obtained for each controller type:
 - **P Controller**: High peak overshoot, simple implementation, limited error correction.
 - **PI Controller**: Eliminates steady-state error but can increase settling time.
-- **PD Controller**: Reduces overshoot and settling time but sensitive to noise.
+- **PD Controller**: Reduces overshoot and settling time but is sensitive to noise.
 - **PID Controller**: Combines all effects for optimal control, balancing stability, response time, and error correction.

 Each controller type’s influence on the system’s behavior is discussed in detail in the [project report](./EC5030_DesignProject_2020e050.pdf).

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.